-- Medicare premiums, except for cases in which the Department is paying the premium - Dentures - Hearing aids and batteries - Purchase and maintenance of prosthetic devices - Purchase and maintenance of a service dog which is required for a physical disability.
-This may include seeing eye dogs or hearing dogs or dogs used by persons with other disabilities such as epilepsy, paraplegia, etc. This includes the cost of dog food and veterinarian bills. - Prescription eyeglasses - Reasonable cost of transportation and lodging to obtain medical treatment or services.
+- Medicare premiums, except for cases in which the Department is paying the premium - Dentures - Hearing aids and batteries - Purchase and maintenance of prosthetic devices - Purchase and maintenance of a service dog which is required for a physical or mental disability and prescribed by a doctor.
+This may include seeing eye dogs, hearing dogs, therapy dogs or dogs used by persons with other disabilities such as epilepsy, paraplegia, etc. This includes the cost of dog food and veterinarian bills. - Prescription eyeglasses - Reasonable cost of transportation and lodging to obtain medical treatment or services.
 If a client can verify that a charge was made for transportation, but the provider will not state the amount, 34 cents per mile is allowed as a medical deduction. - Maintaining an attendant, homemaker, home health aid, housekeeper or child care services necessary due to age, infirmity or illness.
 If the AG provides the majority of the attendant's meals, an amount equal to the maximum monthly coupon allotment for one person is also used as a medical deduction.